Doctorate in Near Eastern and Judaic Studies (PhD)

 If you are eager to conduct substantial, original research that will contribute to the field of Jewish studies or its many related disciplines, if you wish to be both supported and intellectually challenged by world-renowned experts, and if you are looking for a lifelong community of scholars from whom and with whom to learn, consider pursuing a PhD degree in Near Eastern and Judaic Studies at Brandeis.

-Whichever area of specialization you choose, a PhD from the Department of Near Eastern and Judaic Studies will lead you to engage with critical questions and do innovative research in a subject about which you’re passionate, preparing you for a life devoted to the creation and dissemination of knowledge.
+A PhD from the Department of Near Eastern and Judaic Studies will lead you to engage with critical questions and do innovative research in a subject about which you’re passionate, preparing you for a life devoted to the creation and dissemination of knowledge.

 Brandeis has the largest faculty in Jewish studies of any secular American university, and is home to one of the oldest and largest programs of its type outside of Israel.
 These award-winning scholars will be generous with their time and knowledge even as they uphold the highest academic standards for your training.